josele-dev/GameSense-Developer-Tools/CONTRIBUTING.md

 ***Project Access***

-1. Access to the ZIP with the project files and to official contributors is restricted.
+1. Access to the ZIP archive containing the project files is restricted.
+From the versions released after the alpha phase onwards, the platform will be openly accessible to the general public.
+For the time being, it is password-protected, and permissions will be granted exclusively within the framework of technical sessions and presentations at regional and local events across the Community of Madrid.

 2. If you wish to contribute occasionally, you can create a fork and submit a pull request.